Chief Operations Officer

 Information Systems Department

-The CSIS Information Systems Department includes information systems architects, a network systems engineer, network specialists, developers, database administrators, testers and a usability engineer with responsibilities in ITIL service design, service transition and service operation.
+The CSIS Information Systems Department includes a Technology Services Manager and network system specialists, as well as Information Systems Architects who lead developers, database administrators, testers and a usability designer/engineer with responsibilities in ITIL service design, service transition and service operation.
 Information Systems team members are responsible for designing, developing, testing and deploying code for services such as California Pupil Achievement Data System (CALPADS), Ed-Data and other FCMAT/CSIS services, including SharePoint sites leveraged internally and with CSIS partners such as CDE and EdSource for collaboration and knowledge management.

 Client Services Department